FutureElectronicsInc/stm-nucleo-demo/README.md

 Here are the steps to follow:

-* Lunch “Watson IOT platform service”
+* Launch “Watson IOT platform service”
 * Click on the “Devices” tab
 * Click “Add Device” button
 * Create device type